 AUZi® have designed an Arts and Crafts Workshop Insurance policy specifically for Arts & Craft Workshops.

-This policy is to protect you against claims for injury and/or damage caused by you, your company or the products you make.
+This policy is designed to protect you against claims for Injury and/or damage caused by you, your company or the products you make.

 Supported Arts & Crafts Workshops

 Don't see your workshop?
 Arts & Crafts are a growing industry; we're adding new workshop insurance categories to our list everyday.
 Reach out to our friendly team to see where yours fits.

 Excluded Arts & Crafts Workshops